texxasrulez/additional_imap/README.md

 Enable from Settings - Identities Tab
 Add a new identity with your webmail provided email address, fill in username and password, check that box to enable, save.
 Done!

+**IMAP server format**
+Use `ssl://host:993` for implicit SSL IMAP, `tls://host:143` for STARTTLS-style TLS where supported by the server, or `host:143` for plain IMAP.
+Bare `host:993` values are treated as implicit SSL to avoid connecting to SSL-only IMAP ports without encryption.

 Screenshots
 -----------